 After very successful trip last January, I am running the Isle of Mull Wildlife Photography Workshop again January 2018.
 We had some great success with photographing the local species around the island particularly with the Eurasian otter.

-If there are 3 friends/colleagues wanting to go to Mull together I can arrange a private trip for that group outwith of this date.
+If there are 3 friends/colleagues wanting to go to Mull together I can arrange a private trip for that group outwith of these dates.

 This will be my 12th year running this workshop